 Nationwide Rainbow Book Zine

-We will be making a collaborative rainbow book zine.
+We will be making a collaborative rainbow zine.
 The zine will be downloadable after the campaign.
 Check out our 2020 zine here.

 We’d also love some crafty pages for the zine!
 Host a Rainbow Crafternoon, get out the art supplies and collage material, and enable young people to create rainbow book-themed A5 pages.
 Simply cut A4 paper in half, and let imaginations go wild on that half-sheet of paper.
 You can also encourage and run book conversations while creating pages.

 Some ideas/prompts for pages: